cinnData/MLearning/Examples/[MLE-02] Example - House sales in King County.md

 ## Exploring the data

 `df` is a Pandas data frame.
-A report of the content can be printed with the method `.info()`.
-Everything is as expected, so far.
-There are no missing values.
+A report of the content, printed by the method `.info()`, does not show anything wrong.

 ```
 In [2]: df.info()